juliafrankenberg/RNAseq/README.md

+This is an RNAseq analysis that can be used as a template for other RNAseq experiments.
+The analysis directory should have:
+* numbered scripts (shown here)
+* /data (not shown here, where raw data/slightly processed is stored.
+IMPORTANT: for raw data, after inspection and alignment of fq files, run chmod 444 folder_where_files_are to remove edit access to folder and avoid deleting the files accidentaly (can undo this by chmod 770 folder_where_files_are))
+* /assets (shown here, where lists and other important assets - e.g. ref genome info - is stored)
+* /results (partially shown here, folder storing all results, tables plots, intermediate analysis files etc; most scripts include the creation of folders with the respective results)
+* renv.lock (shown here, to keep track of R packages used)

 This is the analysis of the RNAseq data from RNA extracted from tumours of Emt6.Plk4 mice (experiment SG-JFG01 mouse experiment).
 There are 5 -DOX and 5 +DOX tumours.

 ## Get files and inspect them (Apocrita):